treeverse/lakeFS/docs/glossary.md

 ### Rollback
 A rollback is an atomic operation reversing the effects of a previous commit.
 If a developer introduces a new code version to production and discovers that it has a critical bug, they can simply roll back to the previous version.
 In lakeFS, a rollback is an atomic action that prevents the data consumers from receiving low-quality data until the issue is resolved.
 Learn more about how lakeFS supports the [rollback](https://docs.lakefs.io/use_cases/rollback.html) operation.

+### Tag
+A tag is an immutable pointer to a single commit.
+Tags have readable names.
+Because tags are commits, a repository can be read from any tag.
+Example tags:

+- `v2.3` to mark a release
+- `dev:jane-before-v2.3-merge` to mark Jane’s private temporary point.